OVITO 2.9 Migration Guide¶

-This page documents changes to the Python programming interface introduced with new OVITO program releases.
-It is supposed to help script authors adapt their scripts to the most recent version of the Python API.
+This page describes important changes to the Python programming interface introduced with new OVITO 3.0 program releases.
+It is supposed to help script authors adapt their old scripts to the most recent version of the Python API.

 Migrating from OVITO 2.9 to 3.0¶

 Release 3 of OVITO introduces significant changes to the Python programming interface.
 Various classes and methods have been deprecated and replaced with new facilities.
 The old interfaces of OVITO 2 no longer show up in the Python reference documentation, however, a backward compatibility layer has been put in place to support execution of old scripts as far as possible.
 Thus, in many cases, old Python scripts written for OVITO 2 should still work, at least for now, but it is recommended to update them in order to use the new programming interfaces described in the following.
 The backward compatibility layer will be removed in a future version of OVITO.

 Data pipelines and data sources¶